Skip to main content

 Commons cyber security risks include:

-• viruses or other malicious software that can collect, change or delete information and spread throughout a network
+• viruses or other malicious software (malware) that can collect, change or delete information and spread throughout a network

 The consequences of an incident can be significant.
 They may include: